Montgomery Place Programs and Exhibitions

 Spring Salon Series on Music of the Gilded Age

-Hosted in partnership with Hudson River Heritage and coproduced and curated by Dr. Christopher Brellochs.
+Hosted in partnership with Hudson River Heritage and coproduced and curated by Christopher Brellochs.

-The Musical Life of Cora and Thomas at Montgomery Place
+The Musical Life of Cora Livingston Barton and Her Husband Thomas Barton at Montgomery Place

 Music of the Gilded Age in the Hudson Valley

-The Gardener of Montgomery Place & The Composer of Newburgh, New York
+The Gardener of Montgomery Place and the Composer of Newburgh, New York

 The Gilded Garden: Historic Ornament in the Landscape at Montgomery Place